mtalbugaey/Image-Encryption-and-Decryption-Tool/README.md

 * Both (the Rail Fence Cipher and Text)

 # Code Functionality
-The tool is provide the encryption and decryption of images by utilizing three different algorithms, Rail Fence cipher, image to text, and both.
-As well as, with the same encryption key the image get decrypted.
+The tool provides encryption and decryption of images by utilizing three different algorithms, Rail Fence cipher, image to text, and both.
+As well, with the same encryption key, the image gets decrypted.

 # Screenshots
 ![im1](https://user-images.githubusercontent.com/126514202/221803526-2f141e4e-ff6c-475e-9833-7ed855d44a26.png)